jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

 slot.
 [Full results are available](https://docs.google.com/a/jakemccrary.com/spreadsheets/d/1-zmcOVPKLGrdRT_VkTrRUuRFyuxxmXi9eeH6Xzlt7yg/edit?usp=sharing).

 Before doing this research I tried to predict what libraries I'd see in the top 10.
-I predicted that clj-time and clj-http would be up there.
-They barely made it in.
+I thought that clj-time and clj-http would be up there.
+I'm happy to see my guess was correct.

 It was pretty pleasant using BigQuery to do this analysis.
-Queries executed quickly with each query finishing within seconds of starting.
+Queries took at most seconds to execute.
+This quick feedback let me play around in the web interface without feeling like I was waiting for computers to do work.
+It was pretty painless to use BigQuery to get an understanding of the Clojure library ecosystem.